apereo/cas/docs/cas-server-documentation/installation/Passwordless-Authentication.md

 # Passwordless Authentication

-Passwordless authentication is a form of authentication in CAS where passwords take the form of one-time tokens that expire after a configurable period of time.
+Passwordless Authentication is a form of authentication in CAS where passwords take the form of tokens that expire after a configurable period of time.
-Using this strategy, users are simply asked for a username typically which is used to locate the user record to identify forms of contact such as email and phone number.
-One located, the generated token is sent to the user via the configured notification strategies (i.e. email, sms, etc) where the user is then expected to provide the token back to CAS in order to proceed.
+Using this strategy, users are simply asked for an identifier (i.e. username) which is used to locate the user record that contains forms of contact such as email and phone number.
+Once located, the CAS-generated token is sent to the user via the configured notification strategies (i.e. email, sms, etc) where the user is then expected to provide the token back to CAS in order to proceed.

+<div class="alert alert-info"><strong>No Magic Link</strong><p>
+Presently, there is no support for magic links that would remove the task of providing the token back to CAS allowing the user to proceed automagically.
+This variant may be worked out in future releases.</p></div>

 In order to successfully implement this feature, configuration needs to be in place to contact account stores that hold user records who qualify for passwordless authentication.
-Similarly, CAS must be configured to manage issues tokens in order to execute find, validate, expire or save operations in appropriate data stores.
+Similarly, CAS must be configured to manage issued tokens in order to execute find, validate, expire or save operations in appropriate data stores.

 ## Overview